JimBobSquarePants/DUM.js/README.md

 **A teeny tiny helper library for working with the DOM**

-**DUM.js** helps you work with the DOM a little easier by providing a concise API for common tasks that would normally be much more verbose.
+**DUM.js** helps you work with the DOM a lot easier by providing a concise API for common tasks that would normally be much more verbose.

 **DUM.js** isn't designed for AJAX or animations or anything else already covered by dedicated libraries.